The History of TIBS

 After more than thirty years, the seminary continues to train men and ladies to be servant leaders in New Testament churches “… for the perfecting of the saints, for the work of the ministry, for the edifying of the body of Christ.”

 Texas Independent Baptist Seminary & Schools (TIBS) is dedicated to educating and training God-called servants of Jesus Christ to work in New Testament Baptist churches and their ministries.

 The Word of God

 The King James Bible is the center of everything taught at TIBS.
 Every major has an emphasis in scriptural studies, with most classes using the Bible as the major resource material.
-Courses are structured to guide students in learning to study and properly interpret the Bible, to acquire a good overview of Scripture, and to receive detailed exposition of major Bible doctrines.
+Courses are structured to guide students in learning to study and properly interpret the Bible, acquire a good overview of Scripture, and receive detailed exposition of major Bible doctrines.
 All of this is designed to develop individuals who know the Scriptures, understand its principles, and apply its truths to daily life.

 Old-Fashioned Standards and Convictions

 TIBS stands for the old-time religion, where separation from the world is taught, preached, and practiced.
 In accordance with Scripture, TIBS teaches that indulgence in worldly amusements or practices is damaging both to one’s testimony and personal walk with God.
 TIBS students are not ashamed to be identified as old-fashioned, independent Baptists in their actions and their appearance.